companieshouse/dapperdox.developer.ch.gov.uk/assets/sections/discrepancies/templates/guides/overview.md

 Discrepancies initially exposes one API Service:

--`Persons with Significant Control`.
+- `Persons with Significant Control`.
 This API provides the specific reporting functionality for discrepancies involving Persons with Significant Control.
 A report can be created, and multiple discrepancies can be added before submitting the report to Companies House.